nils-n/p1-mysore-yoga-studio/README.md

 - Users want to know know who is teaching the classes.
 - Users want to know how to arrive at the studio.
 - Users want to know what are the prices.
-- Userswan t to know about the schedule.
+- Users want to know about the schedule.
 - Users want to know about the difficulty and types of the classes.
 - Users want to know what classes are most suitable based on their previous yoga experience.
 - Users want to ask specific questions via Facebook/Instagram